Minister Bruins of healthcare, welfare and sports wants to expand the service provision of dental hygienists

 Rotterdam – the Netherlands

-Minister Bruins of healthcare, welfare and sports want to expand the service provision of dental hygienists without the supervision or referral of dentists.
-These new services will start on January 1st 2020 and include procedures such as anaesthesia, radiography and primary cavity treatment that were originally, only performed by dentists.
+Minister Bruins of healthcare, welfare, and sports want to expand the service provision of dental hygienists without the supervision or referral of dentists.
+These new services will start on January 1st 2020 and include procedures such as anesthesia, radiography, and primary cavity treatment that were originally, only performed by dentists.
 Minister Bruins has made the following comment:

 "It makes sense to utilise people according to what they have been trained to do because we need everyone in oral care, from hygienists to dentists.
 Therethrough, dentists have more room for more complex dental care."